Begonia Care guide

 Latin name: Begonia maculata

-Begonias are known as outdoor plants, but there are also varieties suitable for indoor spaces.
-These usually have impressive leaves with distinct colors and textures.
-Their leaves are also their main ornamental beauty.
+Begonias are known as outdoor plants, but there are also varieties suitable for indoor use.
+These usually have striking leaves with distinctive colours and textures.
+Their leaves are their main ornamental beauty.

-There is a plethora of varieties, each with its own distinct beauty.
-Some are a bit more difficult to maintain, but once someone learns what each variety needs, their maintenance becomes easy.
+There is a plethora of varieties with each having its own distinct beauty.
+Some are a little more difficult to maintain, but once one learns what each variety wants, then maintenance becomes easy.

-Important: Their leaves are toxic if ingested and caution is needed for small children and pets.
+Important: Their leaves are toxic if ingested and need caution for young children and pets.

 LIGHT

-Moderate to intense lighting is ideal for Begonias.
-Intense lighting helps maintain the proper coloration of the leaves.
-Direct exposure to sunlight should be avoided as it can cause burns on the leaves.
+Moderate to intense light intensity is ideal for Bigonias.
+Bright lighting helps to maintain proper coloration in the leaves.
+Direct sun exposure should be avoided as it can cause burns on the leaves.

-Watering and its frequency is a challenge for someone who is acquiring a begonia for the first time.
-It is a plant that constantly needs moist soil.
-This should not dry out completely, but it should have dried slightly between waterings.
-Many suggest watering until water drains from the holes of the pot, while others recommend frequent watering with a small amount of water.
-If the substrate has good drainage, the first method is better.
+Watering and its frequency is a challenge for someone acquiring a begonia for the first time.
+It is a plant that needs constantly moist soil.
+This should not be completely dry, but should be slightly dry between waterings.
+Many people suggest watering until the water runs out of the pot holes and others suggest frequent watering with a small amount of water.
+If the substrate has good drainage the first method is best.

-They like warmth and usually a typical room temperature is satisfactory.
-In the summer, they tolerate air conditioning but prefer to be on a balcony in a shaded position.
-Sudden changes in temperature and air should be avoided, so they should not be placed near external doors or heating sources.
+They like warmth and usually a standard room temperature is satisfactory.
+In Summer they tolerate air conditioning but prefer to be on a balcony in a shady location.
+Abrupt temperature and air changes should be avoided and so they should not be placed near outside doors or heating sources.

 HUMIDITY

-Essential during the growth period and the development of new leaves.
-It is done weekly with 1/4 of the recommended dosage of fertilizer.
+Necessary during the growing season and the development of new leaves.
+It is applied weekly at 1/4 of the recommended fertilizer rate.

 TIPS

-- Overwatering is a problem for the Begonia.
-It is better for the plant to receive a reduced amount of water rather than excessive.
-A safe sign for watering is the slight drooping of the leaves downwards, indicating that the plant needs watering again.
+- Over-watering is a problem for Bigonia.
+It is better for the plant to get a reduced amount of water rather than an excessive amount.
+A safe sign to water is a slight downward drop in leaves, a sign that the plant needs watering again.

-- Although they love humidity, they want their leaves dry.
-For this reason, the leaves should never be sprayed with water, and watering should be done exclusively in the potting soil.
+- Although they love moisture, they like their leaves dry.
+For this reason, the leaves should never be sprayed with water and watering should be done exclusively in the potting soil.

-- Timely and proper repotting is very important for this variety.
-Generally, it is a plant that enjoys being 'crowded' in its pot, but at the same time quickly exhausts the available soil with its roots.
-Annual repotting is the best method, even if the plant returns to the same pot it was in.
+- Timely and correct transplanting is very important for this variety.
+It is generally a plant that likes to be 'crammed' into its pot, but at the same time it quickly exhausts the available soil with its roots.
+Annual transplanting is the best method, even if the plant is returned to the same pot it was in.

 EXTRA

-- It was discovered in Brazil in 1982 by an Italian researcher, but its origin is from Mexico, Asia, South Africa, and Central America.
+- It was discovered in Brazil in 1982 by an Italian researcher but its origins are from Mexico, Asia, South Africa and Central America.